Siege of Corinth: Aftermath

 Pope, whose aggressiveness exceeded his strategic capabilities, remarked in his memoirs that Halleck's cautious campaign failed to take full advantage of a glittering array of talented Union officers, including "Grant, [W.T.]
 Sherman, Sheridan, Thomas, McPherson, Logan, Buell, Rosecrans and many others I might mention."

 A Confederate army led by Van Dorn attempted to retake the city in October 1862, but was defeated in the Second Battle of Corinth by a Union army under the command of Rosecrans.
 At times during the second battle, Confederate forces seemed to have the upper hand but failed to follow up on their successes, leading to a devastating defeat for Confederate forces in that region.
 Rosecrans had the opportunity to crush rebel forces during the battle but failed to follow up his victory, allowing Van Dorn to escape from destruction.
 Corinth ultimately led to the operations that opened the Mississippi River valley, which was considered by Halleck as, "the opening of the Mississippi River will be to us of more advantage than the capture of forty Richmonds".

-Preservation
+Battlefield preservation

 The American Battlefield Trust and its partners have preserved more than 820 acres of the Corinth battlefield through mid-2023.